ReactiveCocoa/ReactiveCocoa/README.md

 # ReactiveCocoa
 ReactiveCocoa (RAC) is an Objective-C version of .NET's [Reactive Extensions](http://msdn.microsoft.com/en-us/data/gg577609) (Rx).

+See the announcement blogpost for a quick intro: [ReactiveCocoa is now open source](https://github.com/blog/1107-reactivecocoa-is-now-open-source).

-# No srsly, what is it
+## No srsly, what is it
 A many splendid thing:

 1. Functional, declarative way to describe behaviors and the relationships between properties.